-Tough to achieve 7.5% GDP growth predicted in February, Finance Ministry admits in Economic Survey
+Tough to achieve 7.5% GDP growth predicted in February, CEA Subramanian admits in Economic Survey

 The survey said that demonetisation added new taxpayers, but hit the informal sector hard.

-The Finance Ministry on Friday tabled the second volume of the Economic Survey for the financial year 2016-17, which stated that it will be difficult for the government to achieve real gross domestic product growth of 6.75%-7.5% in this financial year.
+Chief Economic Adviser Arvind Subramanian on Friday tabled the second volume of the Economic Survey for the financial year 2016-17, which stated that it will be difficult for the government to achieve real gross domestic product growth of 6.75%-7.5% in this financial year.
 These growth estimates were provided in the first volume of the survey released in February.

 Friday’s survey noted that the economy is yet to gather its full momentum since a lot of factors such as the agricultural crisis, farm loan waivers and the bad loans problem in the banking sector continue to drag growth downwards.